This section provides information about the effect of a debtor becoming bankrupt on continuing efforts to recover a debt (1.1.D.60). It includes:

 Entering into bankruptcy does not eliminate a debt.
 The debt however, ceases to be due and payable for the duration of the bankruptcy.

-If there is a bankruptcy notice in place, the FAO may take bankruptcy proceedings against the debtor by filing a Creditor's Petition in the Federal Court.
+If there is a bankruptcy notice in place, Centrelink may take bankruptcy proceedings against the debtor by filing a Creditor's Petition in the Federal Court.
 This action should only be taken if, to repay the debt, the debtor has:

 As an alternative to entering into bankruptcy, a debtor may enter into an arrangement under Part IX or Part X of the Bankruptcy Act.
 A Part IX agreement is an agreement between the debtor and his or her creditors.
 An arrangement under Part X can be: